Subtitles: Subtitles vs. dubbing and lectoring

 The two alternative methods of 'translating' films in a foreign language are dubbing, in which other actors record over the voices of the original actors in a different language, and lectoring, a form of voice-over for fictional material where a narrator tells the audience what the actors are saying while their voices can be heard in the background.
 Lectoring is common for television in Russia, Poland, and a few other East European countries, while cinemas in these countries commonly show films dubbed or subtitled.

 The preference for dubbing or subtitling in various countries is largely based on decisions made in the late 1920s and early 1930s.
-With the arrival of sound film, the film importers in Germany, Italy, France, Switzerland, Luxembourg, Austria, San Marino, Liechtenstein, Monaco, Slovakia, Hungary, Belarus, Andorra, Spain, Canada, New Zealand, Ireland, United States and United Kingdom decided to dub the foreign voices, while the rest of Europe elected to display the dialogue as translated subtitles.
+With the arrival of sound film, the film importers in Germany, Italy, France, Switzerland, Austria, San Marino, Liechtenstein, Monaco, Slovakia, Hungary, Belarus, Andorra, Spain, Canada, New Zealand, Ireland, United States and United Kingdom decided to dub the foreign voices, while the rest of Europe elected to display the dialogue as translated subtitles.
 The choice was largely due to financial reasons (subtitling is more economical and quicker than dubbing), but during the 1930s it also became a political preference in Germany, Italy and Spain; an expedient form of censorship that ensured that foreign views and ideas could be stopped from reaching the local audience, as dubbing makes it possible to create a dialogue which is totally different from the original.
 In larger German cities a few "special cinemas" use subtitling instead of dubbing.

 Dubbing is still the norm and favored form in these four countries, but the proportion of subtitling is slowly growing, mainly to save cost and turnaround-time, but also due to a growing acceptance among younger generations, who are better readers and increasingly have a basic knowledge of English (the dominant language in film and TV) and thus prefer to hear the original dialogue.